ddmitov/perl-executing-browser/README.md

 * No history, no cache and no 'Previous Page' or 'Next Page' from JavaScript or from context menu.
 Only latest output from every script is displayed!
 User navigation has to be based on working hyperlinks.

 ## What Perl Executing Browser is not
-* PEB is not a general purpose web browser and does not have the traditional feature set of a general purpose web browser.
+* PEB is not a general purpose web browser and does not have the traditional feature set of general purpose web browsers.
 It can be configured as a site specific browser to open only a predefined list of domain names if this is necessary to inspect the final result of file upload or other communication with a specific web service.
 * PEB does not embed a Perl interpreter in itself and does not run Perl scripts in a sandbox like JavaScript is run in general purpose web browsers.
-PEB uses Perl for custom desktop-oriented scripts for manipulation of local data with an optional network access and does not compete JavaScript in HTML DOM manipulation.
+PEB uses Perl for desktop-oriented scripts created to manipulate local data with an optional network access and does not compete JavaScript in HTML DOM manipulation.
+* PEB is not a product for end-users with no understanding of the Perl programming language.
+It should not be used without knowing of what exactly local scripts are going to do.
+Inspect your scripts before use for possible security vulnerabilities and best programming practices!

 ## Security Features & Considerations